-

-Huoshan Huang Ya tea is a pearl among Chinese teas.
+Huoshan Huang Ya tea is a gem among Chinese teas.
 Its name translates as "yellow buds from Mount Huoshan."
-This variety of tea is grown in the eastern Chinese province of Anhui, which is considered the birthplace of yellow tea.
-The raw materials are collected on the slopes of Mount Huoshan, which is part of the Yellow Mountains (Huangshan) range.
+This tea variety is grown in the eastern Chinese province of Anhui, considered the birthplace of yellow tea.
+The tea is harvested on the slopes of Mount Huoshan, part of the Yellow Mountains (Huangshan) range.

 The production of Huoshan Huang Ya involves several stages.
-First, the collected leaves and buds are dried, then heated to stop the oxidation process.
-After this comes the wrapping stage: the leaves are wrapped in parchment or canvas bags and subjected to slow fermentation (simmering) at a certain temperature.
+First, the harvested leaves and buds are dried, then heated to stop the oxidation process.
+This is followed by the wrapping stage: the leaves are wrapped in parchment or canvas bags and slowly fermented (simmered) at a specific temperature.
 The final stage is final drying.

-Yellow tea, which includes Hoshan Huang Ya, differs from green tea in that it undergoes an additional processing stage - languishing.
-Thanks to this, the leaves and buds lose their grassy flavor, and the tea acquires a rich yellow color, a soft sweetish taste and an unusual aroma of a summer meadow.
+Yellow tea, which includes Huoshan Huang Ya, differs from green tea in that it undergoes an additional processing step—simmering.
+This process causes the leaves and buds to lose their grassy flavor, giving the tea a rich yellow color, a soft, sweet taste, and the unique aroma of a summer meadow.

-High requirements for raw materials, complex processing and limited production volume make this tea quite expensive.
+High demands on raw materials, a complex processing process, and limited production volumes make this tea quite expensive.
 For a long time, it was only available to Chinese nobility.
 The history of yellow tea dates back to the Tang Dynasty (618-907).

-The taste of Hoshan Huang Ya is soft, with a slight smoky note, sweet, honey, grassy, slightly tart.
-The aroma of tea is a mixture of aromas of a summer flowering meadow, baked milk and chestnut.
-The color of the infusion is transparent yellow, reminiscent of the color of fresh apricots.
+The flavor of Hoshan Huang Ya is soft, with a slight smoky note, sweet, honeyed, herbal, and slightly tart.
+The aroma of the tea is a blend of summer meadows in bloom, baked milk, and chestnut.
+The color of the infusion is transparent yellow, reminiscent of fresh apricots.

-Hoshan Huang Ya is a magnificent example of yellow tea, in which all elements are in perfect harmony.
-This is a drink for true connoisseurs, capable of giving unforgettable sensations and opening up with each new infusion.
+Huoshan Huang Ya is a superb example of yellow tea, in which all its elements are in perfect harmony.
+This is a drink for true connoisseurs, capable of providing an unforgettable experience and revealing its richness with each infusion.

 Name in Chinese